|HMRC Reference:Notice 367 (August 2004)||View Change History|

 Paragraph 2.4 has been amended to clarify the appropriate relief to claim for goods intended for consumption or distribution at a trade fair or exhibition.

-You can access details of any changes to this notice since August 2004 on our Internet website at www.hmce.gov.uk or by telephoning the National Advice Service on 0300 200 3700.
+You can access details of any changes to this notice since August 2004 on our website, go to www.hmrc.gov.uk or by phoning our helpline on 0300 200 3700.

 This notice and others mentioned are available both on paper and on our website.